⇒ Submit your Sports Tournament Safety Plan to the Health District.

 For the purpose of this guidance, sport risks are defined as (this list is not all inclusive):

-Tennis, swimming, pickleball, golf, gymnastics, climbing, skating, archery, fencing, cross country, track and field, sideline/no-contact cheer and no-contact dance, disc golf.
+Tennis, pickleball, golf, gymnastics, climbing, skating (competitive), archery, fencing, cross country, track and field, sideline/no-contact cheer and no-contact dance, disc golf.

-Football, rugby, wrestling, cheerleading with contact, dance with contact, basketball, water polo, martial arts competitions, roller derby.
+Football, rugby, wrestling, cheerleading with contact, dance with contact, basketball, water polo, martial arts with contact including competitions, roller derby.
+(Martial arts without contact should follow fitness guidelines found here.)

 School-Based Sports and Activities